gabrielrsp/React-Shoes-Store/README.md

 ### `yarn install`

-Install de dependencies of the project
+Install the dependencies of the project

 ### `yarn start`